mprechtl/openfaas-secured/README.md

  - Deploy the provided functions by adding the `authorization URL`, `audience URL` and `client-id` to the `faas_cli_login.sh` script and then executing it:
    > $ ./functions/faas_cli_login.sh

+   Make sure that cookies are deleted (after redeployment).

    After exporting the provided token, you should run:
    > $ ./functions/deploy_functions.sh